nodejs/node/doc/api/crypto.md

 added: v0.7.5
 -->

-Usage:
+The `DiffieHellmanGroup` class takes a well-known modp group as its argument but otherwise works the same as `DiffieHellman`.

 ```js
 const name = 'modp1';
 const dh = crypto.createDiffieHellmanGroup(name);
 ```
-It takes a well-known modp group as its argument but otherwise works the same as `DiffieHellman`.

 `name` is taken from [RFC 2412][] (modp1 and 2) and [RFC 3526][]:
 ```bash